bbelyeu/flask-exceptions/README.md

     exceptions.not_found('Nothing to see here')  # returns a 404 with custom error message

+    exceptions.not_found(message='Nothing to see here')  # also returns a 404 with custom error message, using the `message` kwarg

     exceptions.conflict('Race condition!', payload={'error': '4-8-15-16-23-42'})  # custom error & payload

 Currently supported HTTP errors include 400 - bad_request(), 401 - unauthorized(), 403 -